Contour-Document-Imaging/rc-contours-example/Documentation/Android/installation.md

 > [!TIP]
 > If you prefer not to use Gradle for the Contour AI SDK™, you can also install it using the AAR file.
 Follow the steps below to add the Contour AI SDK™ as an AAR file.

-## Steps to integrate Contour AI SDK™ using an AAR file
+## Steps to integrate Contour AI SDK™ using an AAR file (If not using Contour AI SDK™ gradle dependency)

 * You can find the latest version of the AAR file from [Github](https://github.com/Contour-Document-Imaging/contours-ai-example/releases).
 Please make sure to periodically check for updates to the SDK.
 * Create a new folder in the **same directory** where your 'app' module is located and name it the same as your .aar for example ```'contours-ai-release'``` for ```'contours-ai-release.aar'```.